-In order to demonstrate the need for an exception flat rent, PHAs are required to submit a market analysis methodology that demonstrates the value of the unit.
-The PHA must use HUD's rent reasonableness methodology to determine flat rents.
-In determining flat rents, PHAs must consider the following:

-Location

-Quality

-Unit size

-Unit type

-Age of the unit

-Amenities at the property and in immediate neighborhood

-Housing services provided

-Maintenance provided by the PHA

-Utilities provided by the PHA and/or landlord for (comparable units in the market study)

-The PHA must provide a corresponding key explaining the calculations used for determining the valuation for each factor.
-HUD published a Flat Rent Market Analysis tool on August 22, 2018, which includes a rent adjustment guide, a market rent comparison guide, and a rent adjustment worksheet to aide PHAs in requesting exception flat rents.

-PHAs must receive written HUD approval before implementing exception flat rents.
-PHAs with a previously approved flat rent exception request may submit a written request to extend the approved flat rents for up to two additional years, provided local market conditions remain unchanged.
-Detailed information on how to request exception flat rents can be found in Notice PIH 2017-23.
+Housing Authority of Danville must receive written HUD approval before implementing exception flat rents.
+Housing Authority of Danville with a previously approved flat rent exception request may submit a written request to extend the approved flat rents for up to two additional years, provided local market conditions remain unchanged.
+Detailed information on how to request exception flat rents can be found in Notice PIH 2022-33.

-PHAs are now required to apply a utility allowance to flat rents as necessary.
-Flat rents set at 80 percent of the FMR must be reduced by the amount of the unit's utility allowance, if any.
+Housing Authority of Danville is now required to apply a utility allowance to flat rents as necessary.
+Flat rents set at 80 percent of the FMR must be reduced by the amount of the unit’s utility allowance, if any.

+Applying Flat Rents

+The Housing Authority of Danville will apply updated flat rents at each family’s next annual reexamination or flat rent update after implementation of the new flat rents.

-PART III: FAMILY DEBTS TO THE PHA
+PART III: FAMILY DEBTS TO THE Housing Authority of Danville

 16-III.A.
 OVERVIEW

+Families are required to reimburse the Housing Authority of Danville if they were charged less rent than required because the family either underreported or failed to report income.
+Housing Authority of Danville is required to determine retroactive rent amounts as far back as the Housing Authority of Danville has documentation of family unreported income [Notice PIH 2018-18].

 16-III.B.
 REPAYMENT POLICY

-If the family refuses to repay the debt, does not enter into a repayment agreement, or breaches a repayment agreement, the PHA will terminate the family’s tenancy in accordance with the policies in Chapter 13.
-The PHA will also pursue other modes of collection.Payment Thresholds
+If the family refuses to repay the debt, does not enter into a repayment agreement, or breaches a repayment agreement, the Housing Authority of Danville will terminate the family’s tenancy in accordance with the policies in Chapter 13 and pursue other modes of collection.

+Refusal to Enter into An Agreement

+If the family refuses to repay the debt, does not enter into a repayment agreement, or breaches a repayment agreement, the Housing Authority of Danville will terminate the family’s tenancy.

+Repayment Agreement [24 CFR 792.103]

+The term repayment agreement refers to a formal written document signed by a tenant or owner and provided to the Housing Authority of Danville in which a tenant or owner acknowledges a debt in a specific amount and agrees to repay the amount due at specific time periods.

+Payment Thresholds

-Notice PIH 2017-12 recommends that the total amount that a family must pay each month—the family’s monthly share of rent plus the monthly debt repayment amount—should not exceed 40 percent of the family’s monthly adjusted income, which is considered “affordable.”
-Moreover, Notice PIH 2017-12 acknowledges that PHAs have the discretion to establish “thresholds and policies” for repayment agreements with families [24 CFR 982.552(c)(1)(vii)].
+Notice PIH 2018-18 recommends that the total amount that a family must pay each month—the family’s monthly share of rent plus the monthly debt repayment amount—should not exceed 40 percent of the family’s monthly adjusted income, which is considered “affordable.”
+Moreover, Notice PIH 2018-18 acknowledges that Housing Authority of Danvilles have the discretion to establish “thresholds and policies” for repayment agreements with families [24 CFR 982.552(c)(1)(vii)].

 Execution of the Agreement

+All repayment agreements must be in writing, dated, and signed by both the family and the Housing Authority of Danville [Notice PIH 2018-18].

-PHALate or Missed Payments
+Late or Missed Payments

-Repayment Agreements Involving Improper Payments
+If a family receives three delinquency notices for unexcused late payments in a 12-month period, the repayment agreement will be considered in default, and the Housing Authority of Danville will terminate tenancy in accordance with the policies in Chapter 13.

+Repayment Agreement Terms

-Notice PIH 2017-12 requires certain provisions to be included in any repayment agreement involving amounts owed by a family because it underreported or failed to report income:
+All repayment agreements must be in writing, dated, signed by both the family and the Housing Authority of Danville, include the total retroactive rent amount owed, amount of lump sum payment made at time of execution, if applicable, and the monthly repayment amount.
+Notice PIH 2018-18 requires certain provisions to be included in any repayment agreement involving amounts owed by a family because it underreported or failed to report income:

 16-V.B.
 RECORD RETENTION